chandagrover/chandagrover.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Computer Science Department](https://www.ashoka.edu.in/page/computer-science-10) at [Ashoka University](https://www.ashoka.edu.in/), and my advisors are [Professor Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) and the late [Dr. Ravi Kothari] (https://scholar.google.co.in/citations?user=u9oZXVkAAAAJ&hl=en).
+I am a PhD student in the [Computer Science Department](https://www.ashoka.edu.in/page/computer-science-10) at [Ashoka University](https://www.ashoka.edu.in/), and my advisors are [Professor Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) and the late [Dr. Ravi Kothari](https://scholar.google.co.in/citations?user=u9oZXVkAAAAJ&hl=en).
 I closely work with co-supervision of [Dr. Indra Deep Mastan](http://indradeepmastan.com/contact/) in the area of Text-Guided Style Transfer application.
 I started my research career under the guidance of [Dr. Dinesh Garg](https://scholar.google.co.in/citations?user=YrU_ZDkAAAAJ&hl=en)

 I am broadly interested in learning universal representations in the multimodal learning setting that can help transform knowledge from one aspect to another with machine learning and deep learning methods.